Ancestors & Money: A 6 month coaching cohort

 to our fellow people with inherited wealth,

 Together with my collaborator and friend, Justine Epstein, we offer a 6-month cohort journey for 15 people interested in taking a deep dive into ancestors and money.
 This is for people who are called to take transformative, reparative actions that build the more just world we know is needed.
-This offering will be shaped by several methodologies: money and giving coaching, anti-racist genealogy, the Work That Reconnects, deep nature connection and rites-of-passage work.
+This offering is shaped by several methodologies: money and giving coaching, anti-racist genealogy, the Work That Reconnects, deep nature connection and rites-of-passage work.

 This is an invitation for you, if, like US:

-• You know (or have a clue) that your ancestors took part in the colonization of Indigenous land and/or the enslavement of African people, and benefitted from this theft of land and labor.
+You know (or have a clue) that your ancestors took part in the colonization of Indigenous land and/or the enslavement of African people, and benefitted from this theft of land and labor.

-• You continue to benefit from those irreparable harms by way of inherited wealth, whether it has carried through over many generations, or gone and come again, facilitated by whiteness along the way.
+You continue to benefit from those irreparable harms by way of inherited wealth, whether it has carried through over many generations, or gone and come again, facilitated by whiteness along the way.

-• You are called to play your part in telling the truth about this history, surrendering the resources you have access to, standing with movements for Black and Indigenous liberation, and organizing others to do the same.
+You are called to play your part in telling the truth about this history, surrendering the resources you have access to, standing with movements for Black and Indigenous liberation, and organizing others to do the same.

 Why we are offering this